 Our paper also relates to a large literature on understanding bank failures \citep[e.g.,][]{White1984,Calomiris2003a,CLV2026}.
 These studies find that failed banks displayed weak balance sheets before failure and argue that runs usually accelerated the failure of already insolvent banks, rather than causing widespread collapse of otherwise solvent institutions; see \cite{CLV_AR_2026} and references therein for a comprehensive review.
-Our paper makes a distinct contribution to this literature by expanding the scope of bank distress to systematically include episodes beyond bank failures.
+Our paper makes a distinct contribution to this literature by expanding the scope of bank distress to systematically include runs and suspensions without bank failures.
 We provide the novel insight that runs can occur in strong banks, but they typically only result in failure for weak banks.

-Further, our paper contributes to the literature that shows that financial disruptions can have persistent consequences for the real economy by linking the consequences of both bank failures and bank runs without failures to real economic outcomes at the bank and local level. \citet{Bernanke1983} emphasizes the role of credit market impairments in deepening the Great Depression. \citet{ChodorowReich2014} provides micro-level evidence that credit supply shocks during the 2008--09 financial crisis led to substantial employment losses among firms dependent on weak lenders.
+Further, our paper contributes to the literature that shows that financial disruptions can have persistent consequences for the real economy by linking the consequences of both bank failures and bank runs without failures to real economic outcomes at the bank and local level. \citet{Bernanke1983} emphasizes the role of bank failures and the resulting credit market impairments in deepening the Great Depression. \citet{ChodorowReich2014} provides micro-level evidence that credit supply shocks during the 2008--09 financial crisis led to substantial employment losses among firms dependent on weak lenders.
 Similarly, \citet{Frydman2015} document that runs on trust companies during the Panic of 1907 curtailed investment and dividend payments by connected firms, illustrating how financial distress transmits to the real economy even outside traditional banks.